top of page

 TRACY

 Colorado bass Griffen Hogan Tracy has been praised for his “glorious outpouring of tone” (Parterre Box).
-In the summer of 2022, Mr. Tracy joined the Santa Fe Opera as an Apprentice Artist, where he covered the role of Manuel Toulon/Judge in Huang Ro’s new opera M. Butterfly and was featured in the Apprentice Scenes program as Phillipe II in Don Carlos.
-He also performed the roles of Prince Gremin in Eugene Onegin and Colline in La bohème with the Academy of Vocal Arts.
-In 2022-2023, he sang the role of Big Money in the world premiere of Our Sacred World with GSU Perimeter College, and made his house and role debuts with Amarillo Opera as Sparafucile in Rigoletto and as Raimondo in Lucia di Lammermoor with Cincinnati Opera.
+This season, he sang the Police Sergeant in Pirates of Penzance with Knoxville Opera, and sings Dr. Bartolo in Le nozze di Figaro with North Carolina Opera.
+Recent roles include Big Money in the world premiere of Our Sacred World with GSU Perimeter College, and his house and role debuts with Amarillo Opera as Sparafucile in Rigoletto and as Raimondo in Lucia di Lammermoor with Cincinnati Opera.

 bottom of page